 Arrange your points and evidence in the same way so you’re setting your reader up for a huge payoff, and then make sure you deliver.

-If your nonfiction book is a memoir, an autobiography, or a biography, structure it like a novel and you can’t go wrong.
+If your nonfiction book is a memoir (more scene based), an autobiography (more fact-based), or a biography, structure it like a novel and you can’t go wrong.

 But even if it’s a straightforward how-to book, stay as close to this structure as possible, and you’ll see your manuscript come alive.